cjordanOU/Lily-Garage-Website/README.md

 The easiest way to run this website using PHP on your own local computer is to download and install XAMPP. https://www.apachefriends.org/index.html
 After installing, move the Lily-Garage-Website folder inside of the htdocs directory in xampp.
-Next, make sure Apache and MySQL are running from the XAMPP Control Panel.
+Next, make sure Apache is running from the XAMPP Control Panel.
 You should now be able to see the website running at http://localhost/Lily-Garage-Website/index.php

+# NOTE: You won't be able to display the pages properly without using apache or another PHP server.